zhihang161013/OPEA-openEuler/README.md

 export HUGGINGFACEHUB_API_TOKEN="Your_Huggingface_API_Token"
 ```

-2. If you are in a proxy environment, also set the proxy-related environment variables:
+2. If you are in a proxy environment, also set the proxy-related environment variables
 ```shell
 export http_proxy="Your_HTTP_Proxy"
 export https_proxy="Your_HTTPs_Proxy"
 ```
-3. Set up other environment variables:
+3. Set up other environment variables
 ```shell
 # on Xeon
 source ./set_env.sh